Skip to content

 I am disappointed that Bell hasn't just declared an amnesty on unlocking, and doing it (for existing customers) for free.
 Given all phones will be unlock-able (and sold unlocked) in a few months, it seems, vindictive to keep charging for this service (especially to existing customers).

-I will be waiting until December 1st to get my phone unlocked (I assume that it will take a while).
-The battery on my iPhone 5, was replaced for $50 so I will be keeping it for a while.
-Most likely I will be getting a new iPhone some time soon, however, I will try to find the cheapest price possible.
+I will wait until December 1st to unlock my phone (I assume it will take a while).
+The battery on my iPhone 5 was replaced for $50, so I will keep it for a while.
+I will most likely be getting a new iPhone soon; however, I will try to find the cheapest price possible.

 Feel Free to Comment